wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `maxRequestsPerCycle_`.
 At last, the constructor initializes the cache links with other components by calling `configureLinks()`, initializes the coherence manager (and the tag array) by calling `createCoherenceManager()`, and registers statistics using `registerStatistics()`.
+One thing to note is that the coherence manager also keeps a copy of the memory link objects of the cache, meaning that the coherence manager can implement its own methods for sending messages.
+Receiving messages, however, must always go through the cache object, as the receiving handler is bound to the cache's method.

 #### Creating Links